notmyname/alpine_swift/README.md

 logging
 -------

-to check logs: `docker run -it --rm --volumes-from=syslog busybox tail /var/log/messages`
+to check logs: `docker logs -f syslog`.
+These logs are buffered.